Poland–Tanzania relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such as an Agreement on Scientific and Technical Cooperation (1965); Agreement on Extending Aid Credit (2015) and a Memorandum of Understanding for Business Cooperation and Investment.

-Tourism and Transportation
+Tourism and transportation

 In 2017, 10,000 Polish citizens visited Tanzania.
 There are direct flights between Poland and Tanzania with Smartwings Poland.

 Trade

 In 2017, trade between Poland and Tanzania totaled US$108.5 million.
 Poland's main exports to Tanzania include: grain (mainly wheat); textile and electrical components such as cables, insulated wire and electrical wires.
 Tanzania's main exports to Poland are tobacco and coffee.
+All imports from Tanzania to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.
 Poland's foreign direct investment in Tanzania reached $110 million in 2017, much of it in support of the agricultural sector through loans.